ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 ## Builds

 Prebuilt versions are available from the Github releases page (https://github.com/DanielVanNoord/ASCOM.Alpaca.Simulators/releases).
 These include packages for Windows, Linux (x64, armhf and aarch64) and macOS (x64).
 Versions with preview in the name are test builds for future releases.
 Each build contains a platform specific binary called ascom.alpaca.simulators.
+## Command Line Arguments
+1. --reset -> Resets all settings for the drivers and server
+2. --reset-auth -> Resets authentication allowing access without password
+3. --local-address -> Prints the localhost and port IE http://localhost:32323
+4. --urls=http://*:p -> Starts the server listening on * IP and port p.
+Use * as a wildcard for any available IP Address
 ## Roadmap
 Some future updates, not in order